 Let $X_1$ be a maximal connected subcomplex of $X$ which is mapped to a point $x$ by $\Phi$.
 This subcomplex has to be simply connected, otherwise the region inside could be mapped to $x$ as well which would reduce the value of $E_{\varphi}$.
 Since the boundary edges are fixed by $\varphi$, $X_1$ does not contain any edge on the boundary or triangle adjacent to the boundary.

 For every vertex $v$ in $\Phi^{-1}(x)$, $\Phi(v)=\varphi(v)$ lies in the strict convex hull of its neighbors which are not mapped to $x$, as was observed in Step 1.
 Therefore the angles of the non-degenerate triangles adjacent to $v$ sum up to at least $2 \pi$.
-Indeed the angular opening at $\varphi(v)$ has to be at least $\pi$ by the convexity hypothesis, but any map $\mathbb{S}^1 \rightarrow \mathbb{S}^1$ is either surjective or at least two-to-one everywhere, in which case this angular opening of at least $\pi$ amounts to at least $2 \pi$ in the sum of angles around $v$.
+Indeed the angular opening at $\varphi(v)$ has to be at least $\pi$ by the convexity hypothesis, but if a map $\mathbb{S}^1 \rightarrow \mathbb{S}^1$ is not surjective then the fiber of any point in the image contains at least two points, in which case this angular opening of at least $\pi$ amounts to at least $2 \pi$ in the sum of angles around $v$.
 This shows that $K(x):=\sum_{v \in \Phi^{-1}(x)} K(v)$ is nonpositive.
 Since the boundary edges are fixed, we also have $K(v)\leq 0$ for the vertices on the boundary.

 Summing over all the values of $x$, we obtain that $\sum_v K(v) \leq 0$, and thus this sum is zero by the previous paragraph, and each of the $K(x)$ is also zero.

 From that we infer that $X_1$ contains no triangle: if it did, there would be at least $3$ preimages of $x$ for which the angles of the adjacent non-degenerate triangles would sum up to at least $2\pi$.
 Summing them into $K(x)$ we would obtain a nonzero value.
 Similarly, $X_1$ can only be a linear subgraph of $G$, and every triangle adjacent to a $X_1$ not reduced to a point is degenerate.